hannesstruss/godot/README.md

 Do you like waiting?
 Godot is for passionate thumb-twiddlers of the quantified-self-era.
 A Gradle plugin to help you keep track of how much time you spend waiting for builds to finish.

+### Isn't that like the `--profile` option in Gradle?

+`--profile` only summarizes the timing of one build, whereas Godot keeps track of how your build duration changes over time.

 How to use this
 ---------------